 - We will send you a letter acknowledging receipt of your complaint within 2 working days of us receiving the complaint, enclosing a copy of this procedure.

 - We will then investigate your complaint.
-Your complaint will be passed to our Client Care Director who will review your matter file and speak to the member of staff who acted for you.
+Your complaint will be passed to our Client Care Director who will review your matter file, arrange to speak to you about your complaint and will also speak to the member of staff who acted for you.

-- We will send you a detailed written reply to your complaint, including suggestions for resolving the matter within 21 days of sending you the acknowledgement letter.
-This will normally be sent to you by the member of staff who acted for you, although on occasion it may be the Client Care Director who responds directly.
+- We will send you a detailed written reply to your complaint, including suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

 - We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.